 How should I pay and what are the payment methods?

 Tariff provisions require that all moving charges be paid before your shipment is unloaded at the destination.
 Payments can be made using cash, certified check, or money order.
 Other payment options, such as a credit card, can be arranged with your professional moving service provider.
+Your charges may be charged up to two days prior to load in order to prevent your delivery from being delayed.
 Discuss these options with the relocation specialist and/or the customer service representative assigned to your shipment.
 In the event that your employer is paying for the move, the employer may pre-arrange to be billed via invoice.
 Whatever works best for your situation is great—just be sure to have the details worked out prior to when packing and loading begins –if the method of payment is not established prior to load day, it can cause you problems on delivery day.

 What is an order for service?

 All movers are required to prepare an order for service before they transport your shipment.
 The order for service provides you with written confirmation of the moving services that you requested to be performed in conjunction with your shipment.
 It also lists the agreed upon dates for the pickup and delivery of your shipment and amount of valuation that you requested, along with any special services that you ordered.
 It also features a place and telephone number where the mover can contact you during the move.